Mosab Hassan Yousef: Views on Islam and Muslims

 In 2016, Yousef said Islam as a whole is comparable to Nazism, and must be defeated.
 At a 2012 event, Yousef said "Islam is not a religion of peace."
 Yousef tweeted "If I have to choose between 1.6 billion Muslims and a cow, I will choose the cow."
 He has stated: "I have zero respect for any individual who identifies as a Muslim."
 In 2021, the Council on American–Islamic Relations accused Yousef of being Islamophobic, citing several past statements.

 Amidst the Gaza war following the October 7 attacks of Israelis by Palestinians, Yousef said the cause of the Israeli–Palestinian conflict was not primarily driven by the occupation of the West Bank since 2000, or an argument over the distribution of land among peoples, but the "Islamic, religious identity" of Hamas, about which he said "you cannot weaponize your Islamic, religious identity against a religious minority and expect to get away with it.
 I have to call them out."

 In March 2024, Indiana University Hillel invited Yousef to speak, provoking a backlash from student groups who accused Yousef of Islamophobia.
 The event was postponed.
 In April 2024, Students Supporting Israel hosted Yousef at Columbia University, amid allegations by opposing student groups that Yousef "promoted Islamophobia".

 In May 2024, Yousef spoke at UCSD, where he said that Egypt should open up the Gaza-Egypt border so that the IDF could "burn" the city of Rafah.
 At the event, Yousef said he never advocated for killing Muslims.
 The speech was protested by students who accused Mosab Hassan Yousef of Islamophobia.

 The next day, Yousef tweeted a photo of a Muslim religious leader on campus with the sentence, "Can someone do me a favor and remove him from campus so the students can focus on their education?"
 An open letter signed by Christian and Muslim religious leaders claimed the tweet was a threat and incitement to violence, though no threats or violence occurred.

 Yousef admits that his views on Islam have caused him issues:

 Most people don't want to face the truth.
 When I touch the religious and ideological aspect of the conflict, which is fundamental – I cannot ignore it – when I say Islam is a problem, many Jewish organizations say: Wait a moment, he will be considered an Islamophobe, that's not how we want to represent ourselves.

+In August 2026, Yousef spoke at the Jewish American Summit in Los Angeles.
+During his speech Yousef said that "I don't want Muslims in America.
+Get the fuck out of the United States.
+Go back to the "shithouse where you came from and reform your own countries."
+Yousef further said "I don't give a fuck about your Quran, I don't give a fuck about your [ ] prophet, and I don't give a fuck about your entire belief system.
+You disgust me."